HenryHXYao/CarND-P2/P2_writeup.md

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
-First, using the coefficients below to convert the polynomial fit for each lane, left_fit and right_fit from pixels space to meters， left_fit_real, right_fit_real
+First, use the coefficients below to convert the polynomial fit for each lane, left_fit and right_fit from pixels space to meters, left_fit_real and right_fit_real.

 `ym_per_pix = 30/720  xm_per_pix = 3.7/700 `